 - The students are capable of solving a physical problem of some complexity by means of numerical techniques.
-They are able to visualize the results and to adequately document their program code. - The students know examples of numerical libraries and are able to apply them to solve scientific problems. - The students know methods for quality assurance like the use of unit tests.
+They are able to visualize the results and to adequately document their program code. - The students know examples of numerical libraries and are able to apply them to solve scientific problems. - The students know methods for quality assurance like the use of unit tests and can apply them to their code.
 They know techniques to identify run-time problems. - The students know a distributed version control system and are able to use it in a practical problem. - The students have gained practical experience in a collaborative project work.
-They are able to plan and carry out a programming project in a small group.
+They are able to plan and carry out a programming project in a small group. - The students understand the relevance of the tools taught in the method course for good scientific practice.